 Other things to note

 - Everyone speaks English.
-I was a weirdo for trying to speak Spanish and pay in pesos.
+I got a lot of looks for speaking Spanish and paying with pesos.

 - You can use US Dollars or Mexican Pesos everywhere, but you'll get a much better rate if you pay in pesos.
 The exchange rate was 21-1 when I was there and most restaurants were offering 17-1.
 It adds up!